 I’d also say it’s important for parents to allow their children to explore their passion areas.
 If that happens, they are much more likely to end up working in a field they care about and be happy with their professional career.
 We really don’t want parents to pick the major — each student needs to do that.

 The coaching model is one we have adopted to better address the needs of our students.
 It’s a more dynamic and more personalized way of communicating information and helping freshmen make their first college connections.
 The coaching group is the first support layer that students will have when they get to Longwood.
 Each group has about 15 students who are placed together because they like similar things.
-There’s a faculty or professional staff member and a student peer mentor assigned to each group.
-They will meet during New Lancer Days and continue to be a resource for students throughout the first semester.
-Coaches are knowledgeable about the university’s available resources, and they are able to answer questions and connect students with the appropriate resource if they need more help.
+Coaches send out relevant information each week and are able to answer questions and connect students with the appropriate resource if they need more help.
+They are Longwood’s way of making sure each student has a supportive community beyond what’s provided in the residence hall and academic classroom.

 What happens if a student struggles to make friends, or with the college workload, or with academics in general?
 What support systems do we have?